-Key management personnel participate in the annual performance review process which applies to all Slater and Gordon employees.
+Key management personnel participate in the annual performance review process which applies to all Slater and Gordon employees, except those who are covered by the Company's Enterprise Agreement.
 This process involves the establishment of annual performance targets and a review of achieving prior year targets.
 The process also involves assessment of remuneration.
 In respect of the Reporting Period, the People and Culture Committee reviewed the performance evaluation process and remuneration of the key management personnel of the Company and reported to the Board.